FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/glossary.md

 A term that describes a service that is available and provided immediately or as needed, without requiring a pre-scheduled appointment or prior arrangement.
 In cloud computing, virtual machines can be created and terminated as needed, i.e. on demand.

+<a name="glossary:pascalcase"><b>Pascal Case</b></a>

+Pascal Case (PascalCase, also known as UpperCamelCase) is a format for identifiers which contain one or more words meaning the words are concatenated together with no delimiter and the first letter of each word is capitalized.

 <a name="glossary:practitioner"><b>Practitioner</b></a>

 An individual who performs FinOps within an organization to maximize the business value of using cloud and cloud-like services.